McKayRansom/life-wars/README.md

 # Lifewars

+# IDEA: Fly a spaceship instead of RTS?
+- Fly a simple fighter/bomber/etc...
+- (OR crazy idea: Have "Units" of patterns that follow star wars rules, and lasers which do not...)
+So it's more inspired by cellular autonoma but more RTS-y

+# IDEA: Star-wars adjacent ruleset that allows for capitol ships
+- "ship" state B_never S_345 or S_2345
+- "laser" state (brian's brain" or similar) B2/S/G3
+- other states possible such as fighters, shields, etc...
+- Make ships very limited and have global turn based grid
+  - Experiment with regular star wars with very limited ships (need a way to somehow "track" individual "ships" with pattern matching...)

 Lifewars is a RTS game where you fight using Cellular Automatons.
 Discover and save interesting patterns and strategically deploy them to win battles!